mokshdigital/signage-app/SESSION-LOG.md

 ### Bug Fixes
 1. **New Day Editing**: Fixed bug where users couldn't log time for a brand new day (when `todaysDay` is null)
 2. **Admin Permissions**: Fixed missing `roles:manage` and `users:manage` permissions for admin roles
+3. **Timezone Date Display Bug**: Fixed issue where dates were displayed one day behind due to UTC/local timezone conversion.
+Problem: `new Date("2025-12-29")` parses as midnight UTC, which converts to Dec 28 in PST.
+Solution: Append `T00:00:00` to force local timezone interpretation.

 ### Tab Structure (After Changes)
 | Tab | Permission | Description |